iFaceless/tinkv/README.md

 - `dbsize`
 - `compact`: extended command to trigger a compaction manually.

-Key/value pairs are persisted in log files of directory `/urs/local/var/tinkv`.
-The default listening address of `tinkv-server` is `127.0.0.1:7379`, and you can connect to it with a redis client.
+Key/value pairs are persisted in log files under directory `/urs/local/var/tinkv`.
+The default listening address of server is `127.0.0.1:7379`, and you can connect to it with a redis client.

 ### Quick Start